Event Management

 Danai Varveri, Metropolitan College, Greece

-Trudie Walters, Independent, New Zealand
+Trudie Walters, Canterbury Museum and Lincoln University, New Zealand

 Xueli (Shirley) Wang, Tsinghua University, China